Home Page for Botany 2104, Plant Form and Function

 Journal Title Abbreviations

-Blank comments sheet for library assignment
+Comments sheet for library assignment (includes examples of citations)

 Plagiarism: What It is and How to Recognize and Avoid It from the Writing Tutorial Services at Indiana University

-Examples of essays on botany:
+Examples of essays:

 The Plant Way of Life by Dr. Stephen G. Saupe, College of St. Benedict/ St. John's University, Collegeville, MN